 Last Updated on

 In Washington State, when you buy a car, you must obtain the necessary documentation from the seller in order to register and tile the car in your name.
-You will need to obtain the vehicle title and bill of sale, and other documents to use then when registering the car.
+You will need to obtain the vehicle title and bill of sale, and other documents to use when registering the car.
 Moreover, the vehicle must also pass a vehicle emission test before registering or titling it.
 After collecting all the required documentation, you can then proceed to register your vehicle with the Washington Department of Licensing (DOL).
 Your application will be processed and be issued with a new license plate for your vehicle.

 Title Paperwork for Washington Car Buyers